cotica/capstone/README.md

 1. Random Forest

-* The R squared using the Random Forest model on our train data is 0.424 and on our test data is 1.0. (where proximity to 1 is ideal).
+* The R squared using the Random Forest model on our train data is 0.424 and on our test data is 1.0. (where proximity to 1 is ideal). _Concerns with leakage somewhere._
 * The explained variance score, using the Random Forest model is 0.437 (where proximity to 1 is ideal).
 * The max error on the Random Forest model is 1.95 stars (where proximity to 0 is ideal).
 * The Root Mean Squared Error on our Random Forest model is 0.7289 (we want as close as possible to 0).